quicwg/base-drafts/draft-ietf-quic-transport.md

   address.
 Note that clients could choose not to use the preferred address.

-A server in a deployment that does not implement a solution to maintain connection continuity during connection migration SHOULD disallow migration using the disable_active_migration transport parameter.
-The disable_active_migration transport parameter does not prohibit subsequent connection migration after a client has acted on the preferred_address transport parameter.
+A server in a deployment that does not implement a solution to maintain connection continuity when the client address changes SHOULD indicate migration is not supported using the disable_active_migration transport parameter.
+The disable_active_migration transport parameter does not prohibit connection migration after a client has acted on the preferred_address transport parameter.